War in Donbas: Beginning of government "Anti-Terrorist Operation"

-As part of the counter-offensive, in the Battle of Kramatorsk, Ukrainian troops re-took an airfield after a skirmish with members of the Donbas People's Militia.
-Russian media said at least four people died.
-Afterward, hostile protesters surrounded unit commander Lt.
-Gen. Vasyl Krutov, marched him and his unit back to the base and blockaded it, and demanded to know why troops had fired on locals.
-Protesters vowed not to let the troops leave the base.
-Krutov later told reporters that separatists who refused to disarm "will be destroyed".
+As part of this counter-offensive, in the Battle of Kramatorsk, Ukrainian special forces re-took Kramatorsk Airfield on 15 April, after a skirmish with the Donbas People's Militia.
+Ukrainian officials and Russian media said at least four rebels were killed and several captured.
+Outside the airfield, angry protesters surrounded Ukrainian unit commander Lt.
+Gen. Vasyl Krutov and demanded to know why troops had "fired on locals".
+Krutov said the unrest was being led by Russian forces and "We need to destroy this foreign invader".